shin1m/xemmai/doc/WalkThrough.md

         # a is less or equal to zero.
         greater = false

-Postfix form:
+A single line form:

-    greater = true if a > 0
+    if a > 0: greater = true else: greater = false

 ### `while` Statement